Explain virtual network service endpoints

 - Is usable in Azure Firewall rules.

 Service tags of Azure services denote the address prefixes from the specific cloud being used.
-For example, the underlying IP ranges that correspond to the SQL tag value on the Azure Public cloud will be different from the underlying ranges on the Azure China cloud.
+For example, the IP ranges that correspond to the SQL tag value on the Azure Public cloud is different from the ranges on the Azure Government cloud.

-If you implement a virtual network Service Endpoint for a service, such as Azure Storage or Azure SQL Database, Azure adds a route to a virtual network subnet for the service.
-The address prefixes in the route are the same address prefixes, or CIDR ranges, as those of the corresponding service tag.
+If you implement a virtual network Service Endpoint for a service, Azure adds a route to a virtual network subnet.
+The address prefixes in the route are the same address prefixes for the corresponding service tag.